A fun evening of history and wine - back by popular demand!

 Learn how the vinegrowers, wine villages and wine regions survived the ravages of war across the world whilst sampling 13 white and red wines - and discover their link with the world wars with Rose as your guide.

 During the first part of the evening you will discover wines from families in the French regions of Champagne, Alsace, Burgundy and Loire and learn about their involvement in WW1 and WW2.
-In the second part of the evening you will sample wines from war torn corners of the world - including Syria, Lebanon, Armenia and Kosovo.
+In the second part of the evening you will sample wines from war torn corners of the world - including Syria, Lebanon & Armenia.